Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 * Uses familiar WooCommerce bulk edit actions `Set regular price` and `Set sale price`.
 * Puts the price increase (or decrease) in the options drop-down box along side of the terms so customers can make informed decisions.
 (Or, optionally, does not).
 * Can write a breakdown of the price modifications in the variation description so the itemization is visible to the customer.
+* Has been tested with Gutenberg and is fully compatible.

 == Installation ==